seynard/pool2geno/README.md

 ```

 ### 7.2.
 Public data
-Finally, Liu et al. 2015 (xxx) made available sequence data for 46 individuals, coming from 3 colonies.
+Finally, Liu et al. 2015 (10.1186/s13059-014-0566-0) made available sequence data for 46 individuals, coming from 3 colonies.
 With 2 colonies having 15 males and 1 queen sequenced and the last colony having 13 males and the queen sequenced.\
 This dataset allows to perform resampling of male offspring (multiple times, 100 bootstrap, and different numbers, 4, 6, 8 and 10) and reconstruct the queen genotype from theirs.
 Therefore benchmarking the standard method for queen genotype reconstruction.